Leptokarya railway station

 Leptokarya railway station (Σιδηροδρομικός σταθμός Λεπτοκαρυάς) is a railway station in Leptokarya, a town in Pieria, Central Macedonia, Greece.
-The station is located in a residential area, close to the town centre, and is also the closest active station to Mount Olympus National Monument, and sits in the showdown of the ancient landmark.
+The station is located in a residential area, close to the town centre, and is also the closest active station to Mount Olympus National Monument, and sits in the shadow of the ancient landmark.

 History

 The station was built in 1916.
 In 1970 OSE became the legal successor to the SEK, taking over responsibilities for most of Greece's rail infrastructure.
 On 1 January 1971, the station and most of the Greek rail infrastructure was transferred to the Hellenic Railways Organisation S.A., a state-owned corporation.
 Freight traffic declined sharply when the state-imposed monopoly of OSE for the transport of agricultural products and fertilisers ended in the early 1990s.
 Many small stations of the network with little passenger traffic were closed down.
 In 2001 the infrastructure element of OSE was created, known as GAIAOSE; it would henceforth be responsible for the maintenance of stations, bridges and other elements of the network, as well as the leasing and the sale of railway assists.
 In 2003, OSE launched "Proastiakos SA", as a subsidiary to serve the operation of the suburban network in the urban complex of Athens during the 2004 Olympic Games.
-In 2004 the station and the line closed as part of the upgrades to the Piraeus–Platy Line.
+In 2004 the station and the line closed as part of the upgrades to the Piraeus–Platy railway.
 In 2005, TrainOSE was created as a brand within OSE to concentrate on rail services and passenger interface.
 In 2008, all Proastiakos were transferred from OSE to TrainOSE.

 The station reopened on 7 September 2008 as part of the rollout of Proastiakos services.
 Since 2008, the station is served by the Proastiakos Thessaloniki services to New Railway Station.
 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
 Timetables were cut back, and routes closed as the government-run entity attempted to reduce overheads.
 In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently a wholly owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.

+The station is owned by GAIAOSE, which since 3 October 2001 owns most railway stations in Greece: the company was also in charge of rolling stock from December 2014 until October 2025, when Greek Railways (the owner of the Piraeus–Platy railway) took over that responsibility.